Cautious optimism for Russia-Ukraine ceasefire | DW | 10.12.2019

-Pro-Russian rebels in eastern Ukraine signaled on Tuesday their willingness to participate in a ceasefire agreed to in France the previous day.
-Russian President Vladimir Putin and Ukrainian counterpart Volodymyr Zelenskiy, mediated by France and Germany, signed a deal to withdraw forces from the conflict zone by the end of March 2020.
+Pro-Russian rebels in eastern Ukraine on Tuesday signaled their willingness to participate in a ceasefire agreed in France the previous day.
+Russian President Vladimir Putin and his Ukrainian counterpart, Volodymyr Zelenskiy, signed a deal, mediated by France and Germany, to withdraw forces from the conflict zone by the end of March 2020.

 The EU also voiced its support on Tuesday, saying it welcomed the "important" steps being taken, but cautioned that concrete steps must be taken quickly or the truce would risk the same fate of the oft-violated 2015 Minsk ceasefire.